 - Frequent cleaning and sanitizing will be occurring, with a particular focus on high-touch areas.
 Additionally, safety barriers and physical distancing markers will be installed throughout the Day Lodge where necessary.

 - The Day Lodge will have managed capacity.
 Please follow signage and direction from staff, and maintain physical distancing.
 A greeter will be located at the main upstairs entrance to control the flow of guests in and out on days we expect increased traffic.

-- Face coverings/masks are required at all times by guests and staff in indoor areas within the venue, including the Day Lodge, except for when seated to consume food or beverages.
-Children under 7 are exempt.
+- Face coverings/masks are required at all times by guests and staff in indoor areas within the venue.

 - Storage facilities, including change-room lockers, will not be available.
 We encourage guests to use their vehicles to store any belongings while on the trails.
 Limited outdoor storage will be provided.
 Shower facilities will be closed.

 - Access to the Rental Shop is from outside the downstairs of the Day Lodge, with separate line-ups for pre-booked or daily rentals (please look for signage).
-This entrance is on the West side of the Day Lodge, most easily accessed by the lower Parking Lots 1 and 2.
+This entrance is most easily accessed by the lower Parking Lots 1 and 2.

-- We recommend accessing washrooms directly from downstairs/through the West entrance of the Day Lodge, and avoiding the stairs to prevent congestion.
-Additional Porta Potty facilities will also be available outside of the Day Lodge and at other trail access locations.
+- We recommend accessing washrooms directly from the downstairs entrance of the Day Lodge to the left of the Rental Shop.
+Porta Potty facilities will also be available at other trail access locations.

 - A water bottle filling station will be located downstairs, near the washrooms.

 - All rental equipment will be thoroughly sanitized between different users by staff utilizing approved products.